Cover image: White Stork by Lance Robinson– Biesiesvlei, Free State – BirdPix No. 243136

 The White Stork is common to abundant in southern Africa.
 Numbers vary greatly from year to year and are influenced by conditions elsewhere in Africa.
 Abundance is greatest when conditions are dry further north.

-The current distribution in southern Africa is probably unchanged from historical times.
-Its presence in the Western Cape is relatively recent, dating back to around the 1940s and 1950s, after the establishment of agricultural croplands in the Overberg and Swartland regions east and north of Cape Town, respectively.
+With one exception, the current distribution in southern Africa is probably unchanged from historical times.
+But its presence in the Western Cape is relatively recent, dating back to around the 1960s, after the establishment of agricultural croplands in the Overberg and Swartland regions east and north of Cape Town, respectively.
+The number of White Storks in the Overberg, east of Cape Town, is far larger than the number in the Swartland, north of Cape Town.

-The White Stork has suffered a decline in its northern hemisphere breeding range, especially in western Europe.
-However, it is not considered to be globally threatened.
-The main threats to the species is from habitat loss, collisions with overhead power lines, pesticide contamination and hunting.
+Through the 20th century, until the 1980s, the White Stork suffered a decline in its northern hemisphere breeding range, especially in western Europe.
+This trend has been reversed, and numbers are still increasing.
+It has never been considered to be globally threatened.
+The main threats to the species are from habitat loss, collisions with overhead power lines, pesticide contamination and hunting.

 Habitat